gdotdesign/elm-ui/Readme.md

 You can start the development environment with the `npm start` command, this will start a server that listens on `http://localhost:8001`.

 ### The Main Module
 Your applications main file lives in `source/Main.elm`, this will be the file that is compiled and served as your application.
 This is probably where you want to set up your [StartApp](https://github.com/evancz/start-app).
-By default the **examples (kitchensink)** of all components will be displayed.
+By default the **examples (kitchen sink)** of all components will be displayed.

 ### Styles
 The main file for your applications styles is the `stylesheets/main.scss`, it will include all of the styles neccessary for the components defined by this library.
 You can add your styles here or import from anywhere inside the `stylesheets` directory.